 It is only because you people write about the same people.
 If I have to be on the front page I have to do miserable acts.
 You don’t write about joyful things.
 If you get on top-of-the-world headlines you just have to kill 50 people in some terrible way.
 You can’t be on the front pages if you save 50 lives?
 I believe problems need to be attended to, but it is solutions that need to be promoted, not the problems.

 How do you look at the democratic process the world over and in India?
 Are you satisfied with the outcomes?

 You can’t actually compare India with the world.
 See, democracy is not the best way we create the world.
-But the most beautiful thing about democracy is change of power happens without blood shedding.
+But the most beautiful thing about democracy is a change of power happens without blood-shedding.
 Because everybody’s voices are heard.
 It is a cacophony.
-Sometimes even for simple things 10 years are needed.
-Still it is worthwhile because ultimately it is the people, who have to live; it’s the people who have to decide.
+Sometimes even for simple things, 10 years are needed.
+Still, it is worthwhile because ultimately it is the people, who have to live; it’s the people who have to decide.

 You have fought for a lot of causes including rivers.
 Why do you think environment or education are low-focus areas for media, policy or everyday governance?

 I don’t want to say anything about intelligentsia because I am not able to find them.
 They are all highly motivated people, motivated towards something that they believe in.
 Intelligentsia doesn’t take sides.
 Indian intelligentsia has seriously taken sides.

 Environment and education are on the back burner because they don’t give you TRPs, neither have they won you elections, so media and political leaders don’t focus on it.

 I have been continuously pushing for these issues for 25-30 years, and I am finding better purchase only now because the government is a little more willing to listen to us.
 For instance, in the river rallies I have been working on, Niti Aayog has sent notifications to all the states that it should become a policy.